 More than 400 years ago, 117 men, women and children sailed from Plymouth, England, in an attempt to settle on Roanoke Island.
-They vanished just two years later.
+They vanished just three years later.
 The only clue left behind was the word “CROATOAN” carved in a tree.
-The Lost Colony is their story.
-This outdoor drama is the longest-standing Outer Banks attraction, celebrating its 80th season in 2017!
+The Lost Colony outdoor drama is their story.
+This is the longest-standing Outer Banks attraction, celebrating its 82nd season in 2019!

-The 2017 season runs from May 26 through August 19, Monday through Saturday nights at 7:45 p.m.
-Ticket prices range from $20 to $35, depending on seating, and are half-price for children ages 12 and younger, free for kids 5 and younger every night.
+The 2019 season runs from May 31 through August 23, Monday through Saturday nights.
+Ticket prices range from $20 to $35, depending on seating.
+Tickets are half-price for children ages 12 and younger and free for kids 5 and younger every night.
 On Monday nights, all children age 12 and younger get in free!
 Senior, military, AAA, group discounts and VIP packages are available.
 Advance reservations are recommended.
 For tickets call (252) 473-6000 or purchase online anytime.
-Backstage tours begin at 6:30 p.m. and cost $10.

-Throughout the year, other events are presented at Waterside Theatre.
-2017 will mark the inaugural year of The Lost Colony Wine Festival, held backstage on September 30.
-Laugh your way through an evening at Comedy Tonight in April.
-Take a tour with Ghosts of the Lost Colony, introducing guests to a few spirits of Roanoke Island's past residents while exploring the mysteries of the historic park.
+Throughout the year, other events are presented at Waterside Theatre, including The Lost Colony Wine Festival.
+The third annual Lost Colony Wine Festival Grand Tasting will be held backstage on September 28, 2019.
+There's also Ghosts of The Lost Colony, introducing guests to a few spirits of Roanoke Island's past residents while exploring the mysteries of the historic park.
 It's held around Easter (April 15 to 27 in 2019).

-A trip to The Lost Colony also offers the perfect opportunity to enjoy a restaurant on Roanoke Island, which are less crowded than the beach restaurants on summer nights.
+A trip to The Lost Colony also offers the perfect opportunity to enjoy Roanoke Island's restaurants, which are less crowded than the beach restaurants on summer nights.